bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/content/trash-can.jpg" caption="" %}

-There's a very real risk that a pattern library will end up in the trashcan right alongside all the PSDs, PDFs and other artifacts of the design process.
+There's a very real risk that a pattern library will end up in the trashcan right alongside all the PSDs, PDFs and those other static artifacts of the design process.
 Despite everyone's best intentions, all that time and effort that went into into making a thoughtful design system and pattern library can go straight down the drain.

 How can that be?